 When finished, remove boneless short ribs from hotel pan, place in refrigerator for cooling.

 Braising liquid, skim off fat, run liquid through fine mesh strainer.
 Reserve liquid for reheating short ribs or use for sauce.

 For sauce, reduce braising liquid by 1/3.

 Braised Short Ribs of Beef is a signature dish at Black Rock Kitchen.
 It’s made using local farmed raised beef from Maui, sweet Maui Onions, and local vegetables and herbs.
 The fork-tender boneless beef short ribs are dressed in a rich port wine sauce, soy ginger glaze and garnished with a scallion tomato relish.
 The Braised Short Ribs of Beef is served with butter whipped mashed potatoes.
-Take a look here to see a cooking demo: http://bit.ly/ZYezRq
+Click Here to see Chef Gaspar’s cooking demonstration: http://bit.ly/ZYezRq: